helloworld-studio/hello/README.md

 # Hello World 👋.

-### Bringing next level tools 🤖 and fun projects 🌄 to web 3.
+### Creating innovative apps and fun projects on web 3.

 # Some skillz